 Coleman moved over to the box, figuring he couldn’t get into any trouble looking at what it was.
 The box was plain, no markings or anything.
 Using his hands, he tore into the thick cardboard top, opening the box.
 There was a plain envelope atop the packing materials with a simply typed READ ME FIRST on it.

-He then hurried through the packing material and felt cold, hard steel.
+Hurrying through the packing material, he soon felt cold, hard steel.
 Coleman would have known the item anywhere, even if the note hadn’t explained what he would find.
 He lifted up the metal device; it was a specialized jackhammer in perfect replication to the one he had used before.

 He flipped the switch.
 Quakemaster was breaking out.